NightPhoenix/svg.textflow.js/README.md

 This makes it possible to create an new textflow element with the remaining content for example.

+Important note: individual words will not be wrapped and will extend outside of the box if the box is too small.

 ## Example
 Test the [textflow plugin](http://svgjs.com/textflow/) on a resizable and framed flow area.